-There is no active market for many of our loans, and estimating a market value makes no real sense.
+There is no active market, especially in this economic environment, for many of our loans, and estimating a market value makes no real sense.

 Marking all loans to market would cause our bank's capital to sway with fluctuations in the markets - even if the entire loan portfolio is performing.
 Instead of providing better information about our bank's health or its ability to pay dividends, the proposal would mask it.